-Action Owner Timing Continue to develop our equalities monitoring reporting structures for the Group Executive Team and Boards, including agreeing what processes (e.g. recruitment and allocations) and services (e.g. Employability programmes) we monitor and how frequently we report Governance Ongoing Review the data we collect through the Wheatley Foundation and consider expansion to inform our charitable programmes Governance/ Foundation From January 2023 Continue to monitor and report on the gender pay gap, taking action where necessary.
-Analyse and report on the distribution of all aspects of equalities data across different groups of roles in the organisation (e.g. housing officers /neighbourhood environmental teams /Senior employees) People Services - Workforce planning Monitor and analyse from Dec 2022, report by April 2023 Report equalities data of applicants and internal promotions to the Group Executive team quarterly including making recommendations for future actions Services - Workforce planning Ongoing Produce a public annual equalities report, detailing the data collected, what this data informed, what actions have been put in place as a result and what benefits we have seen, or expect to see, as a result.
-Governance September 2023
+Action Owner Timing Continue to develop our equalities monitoring reporting structures for the Group Executive Team and Boards, including agreeing what processes (e.g. recruitment and allocations) and services (e.g. Employability programmes) we monitor and how frequently we report Governance Ongoing Review the data we collect through the Wheatley Governance/ From Foundation and consider expansion to inform our charitable programmes Foundation January 2023 Continue to monitor and report on the gender pay gap, People Monitor and taking action where necessary.
+Analyse and report on Services - analyse the distribution of all aspects of equalities data across different groups of roles in the organisation (e.g. Workforce planning from Dec 2022, report housing officers /neighbourhood environmental teams plaining by April /Senior employees) 2023 Report equalities data of applicants and internal Services - Ongoing promotions to the Group Executive team quarterly Workforce including making recommendations for future actions planning Produce a public annual equalities report, detailing the Governance November data collected, what this data informed, what actions 2023 have been put in place as a result and what benefits we have seen, or expect to see, as a result.